 Whats the difference between an Accident Solicitor and an Accident Lawyer or indeed, the difference between a Solicitor and a Lawyer?

 When people search for a legal service, there is sometimes confusion between the definitions of ‘lawyer’ and ‘solicitor’.
-At Seatons, we have both solicitors and lawyers that work in our Corby and Kettering Offices, and this gives us sufficient scope to deal with a wide range of cases.
-But what are the fundamental differences between the two terms?
+At Seatons, we have both solicitors and lawyers that work in our Corby and Kettering Offices and this gives us sufficient scope to deal with a wide range of cases.

 The simple way of looking at it is that the term ‘lawyer’ applies as an umbrella term for anyone in the legal profession.
 The term ‘solicitor’ therefore, also falls under the definition of ‘lawyer’.
 But a ‘lawyer’ can also refer to many other aspects of the legal profession including Chartered Legal Executives, Licensed Conveyancers, Litigators and Legal Clerks.